Flutter-GG/Project-2/README.md

-# Project #1 - Shopping List App
+# Project #2 - Shopping List App

 ## Congratulations!

 Congratulations on reaching this phase of the course!
-Over the next few days, you will be working on your second project that will allow you to further apply your knowledge and skills to build another real-world application.
+Over the next few days, you will be working on the second project that will allow you to further apply your knowledge and skills to build another real-world application.
 This exam project will serve as a demonstration of your proficiency in Global Data Management, focusing on understanding Flutter's architecture, project structure, widgets, global data management, and data manipulation concepts.

 ## Description

 Your task is to create a Flutter app that demonstrates global data management for a shopping list.
-The app should allow users to add, view, update, and remove items from their shopping list.
+The app should allow users to add, view, update, and remove items from their shopping lists.
 Global data management should be used to efficiently store and manage the shopping list items.

 ## Rules & Guidelines